Ajgautam01/Final-Report/README.md

 * Check connectivity & testing of audio clip is working fine or not
 * after testing done connect with prevoiuse web page.

-# week 13 React Redux
+# week 14 React Redux
 * watch React Tutorail from YOUTUBE  (https://www.youtube.com/watch?v=RGKi6LSPDLU&t=1757s)
 * follow guidlines and install node.js
 * create Window Work Environment and install some compulsoary plugins or module
 * perform basic tasks of react and run page at localhost

-# week 14 React
+# week 15 React
 * Read some Component and Blog of react from the (https://reactjs.org/)
 * Check the some codes & how react work actually.
 * explore some developer tools of react
 * checking the conditions & try to apply them.

-# week 15 Node.js
+# week 16 Node.js
 * watch Node.js Tutorail From YOUTuBE (https://www.youtube.com/watch?v=BLl32FvcdVM)
 *  follow guidlines and install node.js
 * create Window Work Environment and install some compulsoary plugins or module
 * perform basic tasks of react and run page at localhos

-# week 16 firebase
+# week 17 firebase
 * Exploring Firebase
 * study Documentory of Firebase (https://firebase.google.com/docs?gclid=CjwKCAiAqt-dBhBcEiwATw-ggCfWdBfKuK3Dq2YaVELsIh2uI82NTcKvNLgTKYOqZvtC_APdidDGBxoCHokQAvD_BwE&gclsrc=aw.ds)
 * watching vedios & how it was working
 * Try demo

-# week 17 firebase
+# week 18 firebase
 * follow some guideline and try demo
 * try to fetch data with firebase
 * resolve the errors that comes from firebase

-# Week 18 Figma Design Full Stack React Ecommerce Website
+# Week 19 Figma Design Full Stack React Ecommerce Website
 * Start Making UI/UX(Blueprint) design.
 * Create Home page & shop shop
 * first create Login or Signup page of Project.
 * Create Dashboard & other Functions.
 * do some changes in design & then apply changes in app.

-# week 19 Full Stack React Ecommerce Website
+# week 20 Full Stack React Ecommerce Website
 * install git
 * install node modules and  node,js or thier packages
 * find  images related to the web page